More about: 13 Best Tours and Day Trips in Prague

 About the Astronomical Clock

-Get out of the tourist core
+Get out of the tourist centre

 Card payments